Sea Power: Let the Dancers Inherit the Party and Disco Elysium (2016–2021)

 In late 2016 the band instituted a crowd-funded project to finance the recording of their next studio album, Let The Dancers Inherit The Party, which was released on 31 March 2017.
 The band also played at Glastonbury Festival 2017.

 In 2019, the band composed the score for the role-playing video game Disco Elysium.
 At the 16th BAFTA Game Awards, in early April 2020, they received the award for Best Music for their work on Disco Elysium.

+The band organised the first edition of their own festival, Krankenhaus Festival, held at Muncaster Castle, Cumbria in August 2019.

 Name change and Everything Was Forever (2021–present)

-On Monday 9 August 2021, the band announced that they would henceforth be known as Sea Power due to "a rise in a certain kind of nationalism in this world – an isolationist, antagonistic nationalism that [they] don't want to run any risk of being confused with.", and that their new album, Everything Was Forever, would be released in February 2022.
+On Monday 9 August 2021, the band announced that they would henceforth be known as Sea Power due to "a rise in a certain kind of nationalism in this world – an isolationist, antagonistic nationalism that [they] don't want to run any risk of being confused with", and that their new album, Everything Was Forever, would be released in February 2022.
+The album peaked at number 4 in the UK Album Chart.

+2022 saw the return of Krankenhaus Festival, and it has been organised annually since then.
+It won "BBC 6 Music listeners' Best Festival of the Year" following the 2023 edition.

+In June 2023 it was announced that Matthew Wood had retired from the band, and that Thomas White would play drums at upcoming live shows.